ENGR 1201 - Introduction to Engineering

 - Demonstrate computer literacy.

-ENGR 1304 - Foundations of Engineering I
+ENGR 1304 - Engineering Graphics I

+3 Credits (2 hrs. lec., 4 hrs. lab.)
 Introduction to computer-aided drafting using CAD software and sketching to generate two- and three-dimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimensioning, graphical presentation of data, and fundamentals of computer graphics.

 - Discuss the basic steps in the design process.